enderavour/webeast/README.md

 ### Description
 - (The project was built using LLVM (Clang++), C++23 and Boost.Asio)
 - Currently the project is built using MSVC on Windows 10.
-- It supports only one client at current period, planned to be extended with thread pool and coroutines in future
-- In future will support regex parsing of routing and static file serving
 - Added thread pool support (25 clients maximum)
 - Added static file serving, static HTML pages
-- Fixed body parsing on PUT, POST requests
 - Added PUT, DELETE requests
 - Added keep-alive support
 - Added support of dynamic path arguments